|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Notable Faculty Accomplishments

-Notable Resident, Study, and Other Accomplishments
+Notable Resident, Student, and Other Accomplishments

 Despite the many challenges of running a successful academic department in the current healthcare environment I enter the coming year with hope, confidence, and enthusiasm.
 How can our department not succeed, prosper, and grow when supported by the best and brightest?
 Many have already been acknowledged, but let me close by thanking two of our administrative miracle workers, Billy Tang at SUNY and Carole Facciponti at LICH.
 Their efforts, along with all of our other talented support staff, help fulfill our mission of research, teaching, and patient care to the benefit of our community and all stakeholders.